Bullying in the 21st Century: the Definition, Signs, Types, and Consequences

 Contact these organizations if you cannot resolve your child’s problem.

 The consequences of long-lasting bullying are unpredictable.
 The more you hesitate to step in and help your little one, the greater his sufferings are.
 Bullying is like a painful tooth that prevents a person from living unless he has it out.
-Use my advice and contact organizations if there’s a need, but don’t leave your child alone with his problems.
+Use my advice and contact organizations if needed, but don’t leave your child alone with his problems.
 Kids are too helpless to overcome such issues without parental support.